-Each of the finalists received a certificate noting their achievement in reaching the second stage.
-The award recipient in each category received a \$5,000 award (which is shared by joint recipients) in addition to being recognized as the recipient of the Donner Canadian Foundation Award for Excellence in the delivery of their particular service.
-By achieving the highest performance scores of all the category award recipients, Sarnia Lambton Rebound: A Program for Youth was presented with the prestigious 2009 William H. Donner Award for Excellence in the Delivery of Social Services, which includes a cheque for \$20,000.
+Les Aînés de Jonquière (Jonquière, QC) Castor and District Housing Authority (Castor, AB) Eganville and District Seniors (Eganville, ON) Each of the finalists received a certificate noting their achievement in reaching the second stage.
+The award recipient in each category received a \$5,000 award in addition to being recognized as the recipient of the Donner Canadian Foundation Award for Excellence in the delivery of their particular service.

+The prestigious 2013 William H. Donner Award for Excellence in the Delivery of Social Services, which includes a cheque for \$20,000, was awarded to the organization with the highest score overall: Educational Program Innovation Charity Society of North Sydney, Nova Scotia.

-In addition, the sixth annual Peter F. Drucker Award for Non-Profit Management was presented to Community Living Campbellford/Brighton along with a \$5,000 award.
+In addition, the tenth annual Peter F. Drucker Award for Non-Profit Management was presented to Crisis Intervention & Suicide Prevention Centre of BC from Vancouver, British Columbia, along with a \$5,000 award.
 This award recognizes a non-profit organization whose consistent record of excellence and innovation in management and service delivery reflects the philosophy of Peter F. Drucker.